FN1X/FN1X/README.md

 Unleashing the power of code and spreading kindness along the way! 🌟

-Python enthusiast, aspiring C++ guru, and your go-to tech troubleshooter. 🐱‍💻
+Python enthusiast, aspiring C++ learner (so far, not much ;-;), and your go-to tech troubleshooter. 🐱‍💻

 When I'm not hacking away (legally, of course!), you'll find me swooning over random tech, cracking up at funny cat videos, and genuinely caring about YOU. 🤟🏼